zeroc-ice/ice/swift/BUILDING.md

 ### Carthage

-Carthage must be installed to build Ice for Swift.
-You can install Carthage using Homebrew:
+Carthage must be installed to build Ice for  You can install Carthage using Homebrew:

 ```shell